k-i-o/DPerX-Reborn/README.md

 # Dperx - Reborn

+NOTE: any data in settings or home isn't persistent at the moment

 **Dperx - Reborn** is a modified cheat tool for the game *DDNet*.
 This project provides various features to enhance the gameplay experience by manipulating the game client.

 ## Main Features